zhezhangsh/MyMethods/PacBio_Palindrome.md

-# Alignment and mapping of palindormic PacBio reads
+# Alignment and mapping of palindromic PacBio reads

 The goal of this procedure is to deal with often palindromic and chimeric PacBio reads by first doing subtraction and then addition: